rackerlabs/otter/api-docs/rst/dev-guide/concepts.rst

 .. _Knowledge Center articles for RackConnect: http://www.rackspace.com/knowledge_center/product-page/rackconnect

-.. _concergence-concept:
+.. _convergence-concept:

 Convergence
 ~~~~~~~~~~~

-Convergence is completely rewritten orchestration layer of autoscale that provides
-higher reliability for scaling up and down by optimizing use of Nova API with retries
+The convergence feature provides higher reliability for scaling by optimizing
+the use of the Cloud Servers API with retries until they are successful.
+Convergence ensures that the current server and load balancer configuration
+for a scaling group always matches the specification in the launch configuration
+of the group.
+It does this by continuously converging to the desired state of the
+scaling group, instead of manipulating servers only once.

-as necessary.
-In addition, Convergence continuously keeps track of all the servers
+Convergence also provides a self-healing capability by tracking all the servers
-in autoscaling groups, notices when a server is deleted out-of-band or goes into
-an non-ACTIVE state (eg ERROR) and automatically replaces it.
-We call this capability “self-healing”.

-A new endpoint :ref:`**converge** <post-create-scaling-group-v1.1-tenantid-converge>`
+in autoscaling group continuously and automatically replacing any servers that
+have been deleted out-of-band or transitioned to an ``ERROR`` state.

+It is used internally to launch and delete servers.
+You can trigger it explicitly
-is added which triggers convergence on a group.
-This can be useful when a group's
+by submitting a :ref:`converge <trigger-convergence>` request on a group.
+This
-status is ERROR which happens when group has invalid launch configuration
+operation is useful for fixing a scaling group that is in ``ERROR`` state.
+Typically,
+the ``ERROR`` state is caused by an invalid launch configuration, for example a
+configuration that includes a server image reference of a deleted image.
-(ex imageRef of deleted image).
-After correcting the launch configuration, one
+After correcting the launch configuration, you can submit a convergence request
-needs to invoke this endpoint to converge the group.
+to restore the group to the desired state.

-With this change there are minor behavioral differences which should not impact
-any existing users:

-- If autoscaled server is manually removed from load balancer it is supposed
-  to be on as per scaling group config, then autoscale will revert that change
-  and put the server back in configured CLB.
-Note that autoscale does not care
-  if server is added to any other CLB.
-It only ensures that server is always
-  there in configured CLB.

-- If a CLB configured in the group is not found / deleted then the group will
-  be put in ERROR and server that was supposed to be added to CLB *will* remain.
-  This is unlike current behavior where the server that couldn't be added to CLB
-  gets deleted.
+This has been released on December 8th 2015.
+Kindly check
+:ref:`release notes <document-release-notes/as_20151204>` for any behavioral changes.